Guidebook/api-docs/source/v1/includes/_sessions.md

 To delete a particular `Session`, issue a `DELETE` request to the url that points to the specific `Session` you'd like deleted:

 `DELETE https://builder.guidebook.com/open-api/v1/sessions/71/`

+## Listing `Sessions` without an API Key

+If you're building a client side calendar application that needs read access to your `Sessions`, there are additional endpoint options available that allow you to list sessions without the need for an API Key.
+This option is only available for public events.
+Please contact Guidebook Support for additional details.